Shaishta-Anjum/My-LUNA/README.md

 - **Time Announcement:** Wondering about the time?
 Luna can tell you the current time instantly.

 - **Dynamic Chat:** Engage in a flowing conversation with Luna, thanks to its dynamic chat capabilities that enable meaningful interactions.
-Moreover, if you seek comprehensive answers to your queries, simply initiate your question with the phrase "Using AI."

 - **Error Handling:** Luna is equipped with robust error handling to ensure smooth interactions, even in case of unexpected situations.